-- Your traders will keep doing their trades.
+- Your merchants will keep doing their trades.

 - Tributes or stolen goods deliveries will be kept.

-- If you sent your hero on an adventure, they will continue with the adventure.
+- If you have sent your hero on an adventure, they will continue with the adventure.

 - The troops garrisoned at home will stay in the village.
 This also includes the troops you've captured.